Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/before-you-begin/prod-azure-deployment-details.md

 ---
 # Get deployment details

 When you install AI Unlimited on Azure, you'll use an Azure Resource Manager (ARM) template, and you'll provide network and security details.
+You can get them ahead of time from your admin or the Azure Portal.

-Copy these parameter names to get their values from someone on your organization's cloud neworking and security team. ***What is the best way to describe this team to this audience?
-"Cloud IT team?"
-"Cloud operations team"?***
+***These are the parms required by Azure, but the customer's org may require more.
+Thinking about best way to help them get those ahead of time.
+Can't put a table (of the full set) in a code block.***

 	```bash
 Subscription: